-The working statement of who we are is: "we intentionally advance God's kingdom by making disciples who multiply ministries characterized by service, reconciliation, justice, to improve the quality of life in Detroit thru partnerships and collaboration."
+The working statement of who we are is: "we intentionally advance God's kingdom by making disciples who multiply ministries characterized by service, reconciliation, and justice, to improve the quality of life in Detroit thru partnerships and collaboration."

-It was agreed at a minimum, this group would need to meet in person at least four times annually and by skype or phone conference as often as needed.
+It was agreed at a minimum, this group would need to meet in person at least four times annually and by Skype or phone conference as often as needed.
 It was also noted that we need to bring around the table as early as possible all the participants.
 There was discussion about having a core group(GWA members) and an extended group of persons with which we can partner.

+We also talked regarding sharing resources.
+Especially regarding student internships to investigated through our institutes of Higher Education - IWU, Marion, IN and Spring Arbor University, Spring Arbor, MI.
+Finally, we did discuss casually some grant options that may be pursuable and resource GWA.

 The next meeting of the core group was scheduled for January 14, 2016.
 Each member was encouraged to visit the website of CCDA and if possible attend the annual conference scheduled for Memphis, Tenn next month.
 Richard Meeks will facilitate tickets for the event if you are in need of a ticket.

+The agenda for January 14th would include the following:

+Hear the response of GWA covenant members about the plan.

+Review our statement of who we are.

+Identify potential partners.

+Make sure all GWA members are represented.

+Have an extended time of prayer-Bruce Rhodes will facilitate.

+In the afternoon have CCDA conduct a training session called CAFÉ and David Clark has confirmed he will lead the event.

 The meeting concluded with a season of prayer for our efforts, the people of Detroit and the work of the Wesleyan Center right now.
 Many thanks to Mark and his staff for their outstanding support of this event.